cdfmlr/simplecipher/README.md

 - Just use `CTR` if you don't know what to choose.
 (Because I prefer this name, literally.)
 - Or learn some cryptography and choose the right one for your use case: [Block cipher mode of operation](https://en.wikipedia.org/wiki/Block_cipher_mode_of_operation).

+Technical details:

+- `SimpleXXX` force to use AES-256, while `NewXXX` allows you to choose from AES-128, AES-192 and AES-256.
+- `SimpleXXX` does key derivation with scrypt, and the result is not accessible (though you can always hack it out of course).
+So use `NewXXX` if you want to get the key and to use it with other tools.

 ## License